calcite/loggate/README.md

 ## Handlers
-### Class `loggate.loki.LokiQueueHandler`
+### Class `loggate.loki.LokiHandler`
 This handler send log records to Loki server.
+This is blocking implementation of handler.
+It means, when we call log method (`debug`, ... `critical`) the message is sent in the same thread.
+We should use this only for tiny scripts where other ways have a big overhead.
 - `level` - This handler sends only log records with log level equal or higher than this (default: all = `logging.NOTSET`).
 - `urls` - List of loki entrypoints.
 - `strategy` - Deploy strategy (default: `random`).